You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Long-Term Effects of Tigecycline on Transaminase Levels: A Comprehensive Review

-As a broad-spectrum antibiotic, tigecycline has been widely used to treat various infections, including those caused by resistant bacteria.
-However, concerns have been raised about its potential impact on liver function, particularly with regards to transaminase levels.
-In this article, we will delve into the long-term effects of tigecycline on transaminase levels, exploring the available literature and expert opinions to provide a comprehensive understanding of this important topic.
+Tigecycline, a broad-spectrum antibiotic, has been widely used to treat various bacterial infections.
+However, concerns have been raised about its potential impact on liver function, particularly regarding transaminase levels.
+In this article, we will delve into the long-term effects of tigecycline on transaminase levels, exploring the available evidence and expert opinions.

 What are Transaminases?

-Several studies have investigated the effects of tigecycline on transaminase levels.
-A study published in the Journal of Clinical Pharmacy and Therapeutics found that tigecycline treatment was associated with a significant increase in ALT and AST levels, particularly in patients with pre-existing liver disease (1).
+Several studies have investigated the relationship between tigecycline and transaminase levels.
+A study published in the Journal of Clinical Pharmacology found that tigecycline was associated with elevated transaminase levels in patients with severe infections (1).
+However, another study published in the Journal of Antimicrobial Chemotherapy found no significant increase in transaminase levels among patients treated with tigecycline (2).

 Expert Opinions